 The mesher can operate in three different modes.
 These are as follows:

-In this mode, instead of creating a surface, the mesher will first generate the mesh - which will not be displayed - and then fill that mesh with spheres.
+In this mode, instead of creating a surface, the mesher will derive a voxel grid - which will not be displayed - from the object and then fills that with spheres.
 The parameters in this section allow you to control the sphere generation.
 As with the 'Mesh' option, the result depends on the source object options.

 When you select this mode, another set or parameters becomes available, as described below.